Uirithm/algorithm/README.md

   ```

-  so that we can easily have it excluded from a build in the Visual Studio IDE.
+  so that we can easily have (/* your codes */) excluded from a build in the Visual Studio IDE.
 Just change "#if 1" to "#if 0" for this.

 ### 3. Comment